Why AI Pattern Recognition Sees What You Can't

 Time is constant but energy is variable.
 Most productivity tools assume high capacity, making them useless when you're depleted.
 Voice journaling adapts to your battery level—from deep processing to 30-second acknowledgment.

 You know you should pause before reacting.
-But in the moment, it feels impossible.
-Here's a practical method that actually works.
+In the moment, it's impossible.
+Here's a voice-based method that actually works.

 Post-conflict rumination amplifies emotional intensity without producing resolution.
 Voice processing offers a middle path: externalize the full emotional experience without the risk of sending it or documenting it permanently.